larygwil/fontypython/branches/layoutchange/htmldev/help.md

 User Fonts Paths
 ===
 ###Your fontypython directory
-Where all your pogs are kept.
+Where all your Pogs are kept.

 {FP_DIR}